 The portfolio option is offered at no additional charge to the cost of maintaining your active NCARB Record; however, the NAAB does charge an EESA fee.
 If your NCARB Record has lapsed at any time, you will be charged the initial certification application fee of $1,100.
-The NCARB Certificate Portfolio will launch in spring 2017.
-To learn more about this opportunity, please contact EducationAlternative@ncarb.org.
+To learn more about this opportunity, contact EducationAlternative@ncarb.org.
 The Applicant Guide is a reference document that you receive once you are confirmed eligible and receive access to the Certificate Portfolio system, be sure to review the Applicant Guide.

 Please note: Not all jurisdictions accept the education alternative.
 Use our licensing requirements tool to learn which jurisdictions will grant reciprocity through the education alternative.